yugabyte/yugabyte-db/docs/content/preview/migrate/troubleshoot.md

 **GitHub link**: [Issue #137](https://github.com/yugabyte/yb-voyager/issues/137)

 **Description**: If your MYSQL schema contains spatial datatypes, the migration will not complete as this migration type is not yet supported by YugabyteDB Voyager.
-This will require extra dependencies such as [PostGIS](https://postgis.net/) to be installed.
+Supporting spatial datatypes will require extra dependencies such as [PostGIS](https://postgis.net/) to be installed.

 **Workaround** : None.
 A workaround is currently being explored.